 As someone who works closely with performance-wear OEM factories, I’ve seen how Adidas built its reputation through materials, design consistency, and partnerships that turned products into cultural icons.

-This guide breaks down Adidas’s global growth in a simple, structured, “best-answer” format.
+This guide explains Adidas’s global growth in a clear, structured “best-answer” format.

 Table of Contents